SovereignCloudStack/standards/Operational-Docs/scrape-job-instance-naming.md

 # How to create better job instance names through fqdn-based scraping

 Kolla-natively, Prometheus does not scrape endpoints by FQDN, as it does not integrate the infrastructure into hostname files.
+This leads to Grafana only showing nodes by IP, which can be confusing and unintuitive.
+A better alternative would be clean FQDN names for the Grafana Dashboards provided by prometheus scrape jobs.
-Conventienly, OSISM delivers this functionality with `osism-generic hosts` (https://github.com/osism/ansible-collection-commons/tree/main/roles/hosts) so we can leverage this to help Prometheus to scrape endpoints by FQDN.
+Conventienly, OSISM delivers "hard-coded" FQDN functionality with `osism-generic hosts` (https://github.com/osism/ansible-collection-commons/tree/main/roles/hosts) so we can leverage this to help Prometheus to scrape endpoints by FQDN.

 To achieve such, we need to add a custom `prometheus.yml` as well as custom scrape definitions in prometheus.yml.d and, most importantly, custom hosts to the `hosts_additional_entries` dict object in `environments/configuration.yml`